confident-software-delivery/resources/README.md

 > **Improvements in software delivery are possible for every team and in every company**, as long as leadership provides consistent support -including time, actions and resources- demonstrating a true commitment to improvement, and as long as team members commit themselves to work.

-We expect you to leave this workshop with a solid understanding of key principles behind software delivery performance, hands-on experience creating and optimizing a deployment pipeline, as well as a couple of prioritized action items to put into practice back in their daily jobs.
+We expect you to leave this workshop with a solid understanding of key principles behind software delivery performance, hands-on experience creating and optimizing a deployment pipeline, as well as a couple of prioritized action items to put into practice back in your team.

 ### Performance metrics